jambit/modern-react-workshop/steps.md

-- State hooks
-  - useState
-  - useReducer
+- Explain setup
-- Effect Hooks
+  - package.json
-  - useEffect
+  - jest.config.js
-    - simple
+  - setupTests.ts
-    - with dependency
+- Test memoization
-    - what is useLayoutEffect?
+  - has the right title
-- createContext & useContext
+  - getElements
-  - default value
+  - starts with a value of 0
-  - context provider
-- Memoization
+    - toHaveTextContent + regex
-  - UseMemo
+  - adds values correctly
+  - shows the calculated value in an alert call when pressing the button
-  - useCallback
+    - using jest.spyOn().mockImplementationOnce
-- References
+- Test useInput
+  - should change the value when onChange gets triggered
-  - useRef element
+    - renderHook()
-  - useRef counter
+    - use result.current
-- Custom Hooks
+    - act()
-  - useToggle
+- Test useToggle
+  - should toggle the value
+  - introduce helper functions for readability of result.current
-  - useInput
+- Show test coverage
+- Show enzyme in comparison